What Do Bass Eat? 7 Surprising Baits that Work Every Time

 Even if we enjoy being outdoors and appreciate the time spent with nature, we would still rather not waste our time with little chance of catching a Bass.

-This video has been included for its clarification of the topic matter.
-Credit goes to
+This video has been included to clarify the topic.
+Credit goes to TylersReelFishing

-ass in popular fishing spots are less likely to perform well to common fishing methods, this is when you should try and mix things up a bit.
+ass in popular fishing spots are less likely to perform well to common fishing methods, and this is when you should try and mix things up a bit.

 When do Bass Eat?